KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

 <img alt="" src="assets/reset/spl.jpg.png"  align="right" style="float:right" width="300">

-* Turn it on following the numbers on the buttons.
+* Turn it on following the handwritten numbers on the buttons.
-    * The two 1-s need to be pressed together, until the "**n**" shows up.
+    * The two button marked "1"(one) need to be pressed together, until the "**n**" shows up on the screen.
-    * Then wait until it initializes.
+    * Then wait until it fiishes the initialization.
-    * Then press 2.
+    * Then press the button marked as 2.
-    * Then press 3.
+    * Then press the button marked as 3.

 It should read "SLOW" and "C".

 <br clear="right" style="clear:right"/>

 * Put it to the counter and watch it always.

 ## Put batteries into the headset

-Only do this, if the headset will be used.
+Only do this, if the headset will be used, e.g. if there will be preaching.

 <img alt="" src="assets/reset/rhodelink.jpg.png"  align="right" style="float:right" width="200">